bbauska/Coursera-Bootstrap/README.md

 **grunt**

--   Do a Git commit with the message \"Grunt Part 1\".
+-   Do a Git commit with the message "Grunt Part 1".

 ### Conclusions